dnelson86/arepo/documentation/source/diagnosticfiles.md

                    ------------------------
     Total active:          185         143

 timings.txt
 ===========

 The performance of the gravitational tree algorithm is reported in `timings.txt` for each sync-point.
-An example of a single sync-point looks the following
+An example of a single sync-point looks like the following

 .. code-block :: python